Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 service* as a mechanism to provide a simple and homogeneous interface for the creation and management of multimedia connections.

-A *content service* consist of a standard *Java bean* implementing the *service handler* interface. *Service handlers* are identified because they are annotated as follows:
+A *content service* consists of a standard *Java bean* implementing the *service handler* interface. *Service handlers* are identified because they are annotated as follows: